SachinDangayach/TSAI_EVA5/session12/README.md

 1. Parameters: 11,271,432

-2. Best Training Accuracy in 30 epochs: 98.81%
+2. Best Training Accuracy in 30 epochs: 68.19 %

-3. Best Test Accuracy in 30 epochs: 93.22 %
+3. Best Test Accuracy in 27 epochs: 54.33 %

 **C. Analysis**

 I have used one cycle learning with max learning rate of 0.02 and minimum of 0.002.
 Max LR is reached in 11 epochs.
 I have used augmentations (horizontal flip, resizing and random cropping, rotation and cutout with normalization) to regularize the training.
-Model could achieve required accuracy in
+Model could achieve required accuracy in 24 epochs

 **D. Loss and Accuracy curves**